Tupolev PAK DA: Development

 In November 2013, a decision was taken to speed up work on the PAK DA and begin full-scale R&D work in 2014.

-In February 2014, then-Deputy Minister of Industry and Trade Andrey Boginsky stated that Russia was attempting to acquire Chinese investment in the project.
+In February 2014, then-Deputy Minister of Industry and Trade Andrey Boginsky stated that Russia was seeking Chinese investment in the project.

-In April 2014, head of Russia's United Aircraft Corporation (UAC) Mikhail Pogosyan announced that the Tupolev Design Bureau had finalized the design of the PAK DA and that the project was moving to the intermediate phase - i.e. completion of the design and construction of a prototype.
+In April 2014, head of Russia's United Aircraft Corporation (UAC) Mikhail Pogosyan announced that the Tupolev Design Bureau had finalized the design and that the project was moving to the intermediate phase - i.e. completion of the design and construction of a prototype.

 In March 2015, it became known that the KAPO plant in Kazan was chosen for the construction of the PAK DA prototypes and serial aircraft.
 The Russian Defence Ministry allocated about RUB5 billion for reconstruction and technical re-equipment of the production base, to prepare the plant for the construction of the new bomber.
 Development of the PAK DA will be carried out simultaneously with serial production of the upgraded Tu-160M2, although this later led to repeated delays in the programme.

 In July 2015, representatives from the United Instrument Manufacturing Corporation (UIMC), now part of Roselectronics, announced the company is developing "one-of-a-kind communications system" for the bomber.

 On 1 March 2017, it was reported that the first full-size model of the bomber was built, amongst various scale mock-ups of different configurations.

 In July 2018, United Engine Corporation (UEC) and Tupolev signed a contract for the creation of PAK DA's powerplant.
 According to early reports, it will be derived from the upgraded Kuznetsov NK-32 Tier 2 engine, intended for modernized Tu-160M2s.
 About RUB8 billion was to be allocated for the development of the new engine that will be produced by JSC Kuznetsov in Samara.
 The engine is to provide the PAK DA with a capability to perform 30 hours nonstop flight while being resistant to temperatures from minus 60°C to plus 50°C and even effects of a nuclear explosion.
 Its service life is expected to be from 12 to 21 years.
 The first tests of the PAK DA engine will take place in 2020 and be completed by the end of 2021.